Research output per year

 Luke joined Aston Law School in 2022 as a Senior Teaching Fellow in Law.

-His previous academic appointments were at the University of Reading, the University of Oxford, and Oxford Brookes University where he held a senior lectureship and several programme management roles.
+His previous academic appointments were at the University of Reading, the University of Oxford, and Oxford Brookes University.
+At Oxford Brookes he held a senior lectureship and several programme management and leadership roles.

 Luke’s teaching philosophy can be summed up in one word, holistic.
 This means that he aims to design and deliver teaching to meet the holistic needs of students, not simply their academic needs.
 The overall aim is to enhance student autonomy in their education and careers.